1587/speaking-exam/00-part5.md

 ```
 No, I don't think so, we are happy, not because of money.
 Think about the past.
 When I was young, I had no money but I was very happy,
-I had many classmates, many friends, many time, no troubles.
+I had many classmates, many friends, (many time), no troubles.
 so,we can see, for example, friendship make people happy,
 but money can't buy real friendship.

-and to have more money,
+(and to have more money,
-you must spend much time makeing money, have less time enjoying life.
+you must spend much time makeing money, have less time enjoying life.)

-in china, many software engineer work more than 12 hours a day
+in china, many software engineers work more than 12 hours a day
 to maintain a high salary,
 the more money they earn,the less happy they are.